letizhamiguel-cyber/ECE-2112-PA-1/README.md

  Example: `swap_bookends([1, 2, 3, 4, 5, 6]) ` -> [6, 2, 3, 4, 5, 1]

-**These functions and methods were used to assign the corresponding values from the author's given lists to their appropriate variables and print them.**
+**These functions and methods were used to assign the corresponding values from the author's given lists to their appropriate variables and were then printed.**

     def swap_bookends (items):
       first, *middle, last = items